 The murder of George Floyd in May 2020 sparked international outrage.
-Likewise, social injustices against Breonna Taylor, Ahmaud Arbery and many others, as well as a rise in hate crimes against Asian Americans, has moved the topic of Diversity, Equity & Inclusion (DEI) to the forefront for corporations.
+Likewise, social injustices against Breonna Taylor, Ahmaud Arbery, and many others, as well as a rise in hate crimes against Asian Americans, has moved the topic of diversity, equity and inclusion (DEI) to the forefront for corporations.
 For many, this has served as the tipping point to publicly denounce systemic racism.
-Yet communicating DEI policies and initiatives to stakeholders can be complicated to navigate.
+Yet, communicating DEI policies and initiatives to stakeholders can be complicated to navigate.

-- Be transparent: Being open about a corporation’s current DEI data and policies is becoming an imperative.
+- Be transparent.
+Being open about a corporation’s current DEI data and policies is becoming an imperative.
 This information needs to be organized into a digestible format and incorporated into the larger narrative of a company’s story.
-Transparency into how underrepresented groups have been included in hiring, especially senior level positions, also helps a company show their progress over time.
+Transparency into how underrepresented groups have been included in hiring, especially for senior-level positions, also helps a company show their progress over time.

 It is important for organizations to devise both internal and external communications strategies, as successful implementation of DEI policies requires an alignment on all fronts, especially when it comes to inclusive communication in the workplace.

 The way a corporation communicates its DEI policies to employees has a direct impact on employee engagement.
 Additionally, a clear understanding of DEI expectations helps to create a strong company culture and climate.
 Gathering employee input and feedback on these policies is an important part of the process when communicating diversity and inclusion in the workplace.

 One way to achieve that is by communicating in a way that invites feedback, such as by hosting informal focus groups or anonymous discussion forums that encourage an open dialogue and Q&A.

 Since May of 2020, we have seen the full spectrum of success and failure when it comes to externally communicating a company’s stance on racism and its DEI policies.
 That has created some important lessons learned for others to follow.